montee-diego/map-quiz/README.md

 ## Compatibility

 - Tested on desktop: Firefox, Chrome and Edge
-- Tested on mobile: Firefox, Chrome
+- Tested on mobile: Firefox, Chrome and Safari

 ## Comments